• 2024

 Since much of what I’ve read points to a tube being not-bad-not-good, I picked up a fresh set of tubes:

-Since things are working, I’m taking the time to do what I normally do with these things - take the half-loose knobs off and give them a bath:
+But first, I’m taking the time to do what I normally do with these things - take the half-loose knobs off and give them a bath:

 They come out nice and clean.
 I’m cleaning the other unit’s knobs as well, no use in wasting time in the ultrasonic bath.